First: think realistically about what you can afford

 20. Eat out early

 Once the office Christmas party season starts, restaurant prices go up.
-If you are planning to take your kids out for a meal then look for early bird specials.
+If you are planning to take your kids out for a meal then you can save money at Christmas by looking for early bird specials.
 This way you will save money, still get home fairly early to put them to bed at a reasonable time and won’t have to explain your kids why drunken Pete from IT is belly dancing on the table.

 Save money on Christmas decorations